MobileTeleSystems/syncmaster/docs/design/entities/index.rst

 .. image:: ./group_info.png

 Group can be created by any user, which automatically get ``OWNER`` role.
-This role allows adding members to the group, and assign them speficic roles:
+This role allows adding members to the group, and assign them specific roles:

 .. image:: ./group_add_member.png